Characters using a cloak, or a Badass Cape

 - Envelope Girl from Enigma, though she usually uses it to transport unwitting strangers to other places at random.

-- In the final Incarnations of Immortality novel Under A Velvet Cloak, the protagonist receives a velvet cloak and performs magic, including a kind of teleportation with it.
+- In Under a Velvet Cloak, the protagonist receives a velvet cloak and performs magic, including a kind of teleportation with it.
 Later, she learns she doesn't need the cloak.

 - Kirby: Meta Knight does a Mega Man-style teleport with his cape.
 It is also one of his special moves in his Super Smash Bros. appearances.

 - RuneScape has several capes that teleport you, the Ardougne cape the most notable example.

 - Sort of done in Mega Man Battle Network.
 Bass has a cloak that he swathes himself in when he teleports, but his teleportation is an inherent ability.